 If you are among those of us who yearn for a sun-kissed complexion, a sunless tan is all you need.
 To get the perfect bronzed skin any time of year, safely, head to the fake-tans.
-Choose a salon-style spray tan machine or a sunless-tan system like Mystic Tan’s Self Tanner Collection.
-You’ll look sunkissed and classic in just a few minutes.
+Choose a salon-style spray tan machine or a self-tanner like Mystic Tan.
+You’ll look sunkissed and classic in no time.

 Spray tan might seem like your savior, but it’s not all roses!
 We commonly run into two scenarios: